Big East Conference: Lacrosse

-NCAA Team Championships
+NCAA team championships

 This list includes NCAA championships won by members of the Big East.
 Excluded from this list are all national championships earned outside the scope of NCAA competition, including ICSA sailing championships (14 by Georgetown), women's AIAW championships (2 by Old Dominion), equestrian titles (0), and retroactive Helms Athletic Foundation titles (1 by St. John's).
+Associate members, indicated in italics, are listed with NCAA championships won in their Big East sports while competing in the conference.